Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

 - hold for 6 (this allows the good oxygen to spread all around the body)

 - breathe out for 8 through the mouth.
 Any soreness you feel in your lower back, neck or shoulders, will diminish on each slow out-breath whereby you allow the body to relax further and sink deeper into the floor.
 In practice, we say: “Breathe the pain away”.
 If it is too sensitive, slowly roll sideways off the mat, get up and move.
 Later you can rearrange your position with appropriate support and try again.

 For How Long?

 How long you stay in the above passive stretch is entirely up to you.
-It could be only a few minutes the first time round, or it could be an hour-long siesta.
+It could be only a few minutes the first time around, or it could be an hour-long siesta.
 Stay there for as long as you are comfortable.
 So far so good—you are now acquainted with the benefits of gravity.
 But before you are ready to try hanging upside down, look at a very important side issue: how sitting on chairs can seriously damage the body.